mouadja02/bitcoin-technical-indicators-dataset/README.md

 ### Accessing Recent Data
 Daily snapshots of the most recent 24 hours are available in files named `btc_ohclv_YYYY-MM-DD.csv`.
 Each file contains exactly 24 hours of data.

-## Future Plans: Consolidated Historical Data

-In a future update, I plan to develop functionality to merge the new daily updates with the historical data to maintain a single comprehensive CSV file.
+In a future update, I plan to develop functionality to auto merge the new daily updates with the historical data to maintain a single comprehensive CSV file once the dta is backed up from snowflake to github.
 Currently, this is challenging because:
 1. The historical data file contains over 90,000 lines
 2. Appending data requires reading the entire file and adding content at the end
 3. Managing this process within GitHub's file size limits requires careful handling